Occupants of houses in multiple occupation should take extra care when using shared facilities to maintain social distancing.

 All HMOs are required to meet minimum standards and responsibilities.

-Properties will be assessed by the Council to check they meet the required standards as set out in the Council's Guidance to HMO amenity standards leaflet.
+Properties are required to meet basic standards as set out in our Guidance to HMO amenity standards leaflet.

 If you believe a property requires a licence, please contact us for further information and advice.